Research-Based

 How Does Thorne Creatine Compare?

-When comparing Thorne’s Creatine supplement to others of its kind, such as 1st Phorm Creatine Monohydrate and Optimum Nutrition Micronized Creatine Powder, all products contain the same dose of creatine monohydrate, 5 grams.
-However, Optimum Nutrition is $64.99 for 1.32lbs (120 servings) while 1st Phorm is $39.99 for 1.1lbs (100 servings) and Thorne is $40 for 1lb (90 servings)
+When comparing Thorne’s Creatine supplement to competitors like 1st Phorm Creatine Monohydrate and Optimum Nutrition Micronized Creatine Powder, all products contain identical 5-gram doses of creatine monohydrate.
+However, pricing varies: Optimum Nutrition costs $64.99 for 1.32lbs (120 servings), 1st Phorm costs $39.99 for 1.1lbs (100 servings), and Thorne costs $40 for 1lb (90 servings).

 Is Thorne Creatine Safe?

-Despite the research available, many consumers are fearful of taking creatine monohydrate due to purported side effects that include weight gain, bloating, dehydration, muscle cramps, kidney and liver disease, kidney stones, and more.
-However, research has found that creatine is safe.
-In fact, it’s been found to be safe to take even daily for extended periods with no significant side effects reported in high doses (30 grams per day) taken over 5 years.
+Despite available research, many consumers fear creatine monohydrate due to alleged side effects including weight gain, bloating, dehydration, muscle cramps, kidney and liver disease, kidney stones, and more.
+Research demonstrates creatine’s safety profile.
+Studies show it’s safe for daily, extended use with no significant side effects reported even at high doses (30 grams daily) taken over 5 years.

 Where to Buy Thorne Creatine